 Atlanta attractions abound!
 Take a journey into the past at Atlanta's famed museums, such as the Atlanta History Museum and the High Museum of Art.
-Then, cascade into the wonders of the World of Coca-Cola.
+Then, cascade into the wonders of the World of Coca-Cola and the Georgia Aquarium, or catch a game at the Georgia Dome or Turner Field!
 Don't forget to book one of the many tours in Atlanta in order to fully grasp grandeur of the city's history.
-Attractions in Atlanta draw tourists from all over the world.
-Explore the myriad of Atlanta attractions guaranteed to keep your itinerary packed!
+The things to see in Atlanta draw millions of tourists from all over the world.
+Explore the myriad of things to do in Atlanta, guaranteed to keep your itinerary packed!

 130 West Paces Ferry

 Atlanta, GA 30305 | (404) 814-4000